 - Snacks and Shakes: ≤5 grams net carbs

 Stock up on meats, cheese, non-starchy vegetables, fish, nuts and eggs to supplement South Beach meals.
-“There are a lot of great pantry foods that can help to add flavor and spice to your meals, side dishes and snacks and still be keto-friendly,” says Registered Dietitian Courtney McCormick.
+“There are a lot of great pantry foods that can help to add flavor and spice to your meals, side dishes and snacks and still be low-carb,” says Registered Dietitian Courtney McCormick.
 “I recommend mustard (most do not contain carbs, except avoid honey mustard), mayonnaise made from olive or avocado oil, unsweetened nut and seed butters and spice blends.”